-An entrepreneurship program for 9th–12th graders conducted in partnership with Junior Achievement of the MI Edge and the Jackson Makerspace.
+An entrepreneurship program for 9th–12th graders conducted in partnership with Junior Achievement of the MI Edge.
 In this program, the student-run Achievement Chocolate Bars manufacturing company designs, markets and sells custom chocolates poured by Gilbert Chocolates.

 Mfg 101 Boot Camp

 This program utilizes 180 Skills online courses to allow high school (and select middle school) students to learn foundational advanced manufacturing skills and explore careers in manufacturing.

 Skills Gap Solution

 A program specifically targeted to area 11th–12th grade High School students who have obtained some level of welding skills - primarily through courses at a high school career/vo-tech center.